19 Best Cold Calling Scripts (& Free Templates) for Sales Teams

 Just because you spend time developing an excellent sales script, doesn’t mean every rep needs to follow that script to the letter on every call.

 Ultimately, every rep has a different personality and brings a different energy to each call.
 The way one rep starts their sales call may work for them, but not for the rest of the team.
+One thing I've seen in all my years in sales is that in the long run, being authentic will pay huge dividends.

 So, sales leaders should make sure their team knows that, even though they can always use the cold call script, they’re not meant to sound like robots on the phone.
 Invite each rep to bring their own personality and style to their sales calls, and you’ll develop a team that works creatively and effectively as individuals.